stormearthandlava/stormearthandlava.github.io/guide/general/gear.md

 <hr>

-# Embellishments:
+# Embellishments

-There are 4 embellishments that may be used by Elemental Shamans during Season 2:
+There are 4 embellishments that stand out for Elemental Shamans during Season 2:

 - The {{ site.data.gear.horizon_strider }} set is our most versatile choice offering high value in both Single Target and AoE.
 It requires 2 Embellished items, so it can't be combined with other embellishments.
 It also "restrains" the tier sets options that we can get.
 Despite these minor setbacks, it is still excellent.
 - {{ site.data.gear.shadowflame_tempered_armor_patch }} is a better choice for Single Target and stacks with itself, so you can use it twice on your gear if you want to focus entirely on pure Single Target niche.
-- {{ site.data.gear.elemental_lariat }} is still a solid choice but lacks a second very good embellish to run it with.
+- {{ site.data.gear.elemental_lariat }} is still a solid choice despite the recent nerfs, but lacks a second very good embellishment to have alongside it.
 Since 10.1, the effect duration depends on the number of Elemental Gems you are using. {{ site.data.gear.elemental_lariat }} becomes a reasonable consideration if you have 5 or more Elemental Gems in your gear.
 - {{ site.data.gear.venom_steeped_stompers }} is the most relevant option we get for AoE outside of the {{ site.data.gear.horizon_strider }} set.

 This gives us the following possible combinations: